GardenWatch

 Tomato and pepper seedlings will begin to appear.
 Add half strength nutrients when you see the seed leaves.
 Remove domes when the leaves touch them

 If the bok choi has been growing more slowly, it may finally be ready for its first harvest.
-Gather 1-2 leaves from each plant for your stir fry.
+Gather 1-2 leaves from each plant for your cooking.
+Identify a menu item, a stir fry or soup, that you can make each week that will require your bok choi.

-Harvest lettuce for your weekly salad.
+Harvest lettuce, basil, and the rest for your weekly salad.
 This can be a more aggressive harvest if the lettuce is growing vigorously.
 Lettuce that isn't harvested will flower and go to seed sooner than if it is clipped regularly.

 While you have the top off, look at the roots to see if they are growing into each other or getting tangled with the pump or water gauge.
 Using scissors, cut the two root masses apart from each other.
 Trim the bottom fourth of the roots that are touching the bottom of the tank.